simao-ferreira/dotfiles/i3/APPEARANCE.md

 ### Wallpaper
 There is an installation of Viewnior a image viewer and Nitrogen to setup a wallpaper.
-(Viewnior) [https://siyanpanayotov.com/project/viewnior] is a simple minimalist image viewer that provides a clean interface with extra space.
+[Viewnior](https://siyanpanayotov.com/project/viewnior) is a simple minimalist image viewer that provides a clean interface with extra space.
-(Nitrogen) [https://wiki.archlinux.org/index.php/nitrogen] is light and simple desktop background browser and setter for X Window.
+[Nitrogen](https://wiki.archlinux.org/index.php/nitrogen) is light and simple desktop background browser and setter for X Window.

 Nitrogen has some flaws, like not being able to recognize some file types.
-A good replacement for Viewnior and more versatile for the i3 config wallpaper settings setup, is (feh) [https://feh.finalrewind.org/].
+A good replacement for Viewnior and more versatile for the i3 config wallpaper settings setup, is [feh](https://feh.finalrewind.org/).
 Can be installed through pamac or`sudo pacman -S feh`.

 For changing the wallpaper add to `/.i3/config`: